haniibrahim/sampleSTAT/README.md

 # sampleSTAT - Statistics for Sampling Distributions

 **sampleSTAT** is a command-line application to determine sampling distributions.
 It goes a lot further than arithmetic mean and standard deviation.
 It uses floating point variables according [IEEE 754](https://en.wikipedia.org/wiki/IEEE_floating_point) which make results portable (see Chap.
-Accurracy). sampleSTAT is written in Fortran 90.
+Accuracy). sampleSTAT is written in Fortran 90.

 sampleSTAT is based on the German book *R.Kaiser, G. Gottschalk; "Elementare Tests zur Beurteilung von Meßdaten", BI Hochschultaschenbücher, Bd.
 774, Mannheim 1972.*